mth/yeti/doc/reference.rst

 block containing the Expression, and the function arguments are used as the lambda expressions arguments.

-If the bound value is `function literal <Lambda_>`_ (either explicitly written or implicit as described in the previous paragraph), then the binding is available in the lambda expressions body scope, where it is not polymorphic.
-Otherwise the bound expressions scope does not include the binding itself (therefore a outer scopes binding with same name can be accessed, if one exists).
+If the bound value is a `function literal <Lambda_>`_ (either explicitly written or implicit as described in the previous paragraph), then the binding is available in the lambda expressions body scope, where it is not polymorphic.
+Otherwise the bound expressions scope does not include the binding itself (therefore an outer scopes binding with the same name can be accessed, if one exists).

 If a binding type is given (IsType_ before the ``=`` symbol), it will be unified with the bound expression type.
 This is equivalent to using ``is``